 Find substitutes -- sugarless gum to chew or a pen or pencil to hold -- and change your routines to avoid triggering a desire for tobacco.

 Reward your resolve.
 Treat yourself with the money you would have spent on your habit.

 Enjoy food and eat as much low-calorie food as you want during withdrawal.

 Never let a relapse deter you from continuing efforts to quit.
-Former smokers try an average of six times before they quit for good.
+Smokers who become former smokers try an average of six times before they quit for good.

 Don’t buy cigarettes!

 How Can I Prevent Nicotine Withdrawal?

 The best way to prevent nicotine withdrawal, obviously, is not to start using tobacco in the first place -- and to educate your children about its dangers.
 Most tobacco users start in their teens because of peer pressure, a need to rebel, or a desire to appear more mature.